Iron Curtain: German Democratic Republic

 The inner German border was marked in rural areas by double fences made of steel mesh (expanded metal) with sharp edges, while near urban areas a high concrete barrier similar to the Berlin Wall was built.
 The installation of the Wall in 1961 brought an end to a decade during which the divided capital of divided Germany was one of the easiest places to move west across the Iron Curtain.

 The barrier was always a short distance inside East German territory to avoid any intrusion into Western territory.
-The actual borderline, marked by posts and signs, was overlooked by numerous watchtowers set behind the barrier.
+The actual borderline, marked by posts and signs, was overseen by numerous watchtowers set behind the barrier.
 The strip of land on the West German side of the barrier — between the actual borderline and the barrier — was readily accessible but only at considerable personal risk, because it was patrolled by both East and West German border guards.

 Several villages, many historic, were destroyed as they lay too close to the border, for example Erlebach.
 Shooting incidents were not uncommon, and several hundred civilians and 28 East German border guards were killed between 1948 and 1981, some of which may have been incidents of "friendly fire".

 The Helmstedt–Marienborn border crossing (Grenzübergang Helmstedt-Marienborn), named Grenzübergangsstelle Marienborn (GÜSt) by the German Democratic Republic (GDR), was the largest and most important border crossing on the inner German border during the division of Germany.
 Due to its geographical location, allowing for the shortest land route between West Germany and West Berlin, most transit traffic to and from West Berlin used the Helmstedt-Marienborn crossing.
 Most travel routes from West Germany to East Germany and Poland also used this crossing.
 The border crossing existed from 1945 to 1990 and was situated near the East German village of Marienborn at the edge of the Lappwald.
 The crossing interrupted the Bundesautobahn 2 (A 2) between the junctions Helmstedt-Ost and Ostingersleben.